futurisiko/PowerShareScan/README.md

 Specify the CSV Filename to use to save the dump e.g. filesInfo.csv
 ```
-If the function dump output to a csv file it asks to specify csv filename too use.<br>
+If the function dump output to a csv file it asks to specify csv filename too use.<br><br>
 ```
 --- CSV in input with files list ---
 The CSV file need to contain a column named 'FullPath' which contains target files fullpath
 ```
-The copy function will require a csv file as input.
+The copy function will require a csv file as input.<br><br>
 ```
 --- Destionation root path ---
 e.g. Z:\